-Peanut oil and other vegetable oils are sold as “heat-stable” oils, but they actually oxidize easily at high heat.
+Peanut oil and other vegetable oils are sold as heat-stable oils, but they easily oxidize at high heat.

 Instead, choose more stable cooking oils — saturated and monounsaturated fats like coconut oil, butter, palm oil, and avocado oil.
 The lipids won’t oxidize, and they’re delicious.